This section lists the rules and regulations and the process for the grade Placement Test at ITA.

 5. The placement test should take no longer than an hour.

-6. The placement Test process at ITA is age-appropriate as mentioned in the Rules and regulations for Placement Test
+6. The placement Test process at ITA is age-appropriate as mentioned in the rules section above.

 2. What does ITA expect from the parents to help prepare their students for the Placement Test?